 GATOR is a 4-year project funded in 2019 by the Institute of Education Sciences at the US Department of Education.
 The Institute for Community Inclusion at the University of Massachusetts Boston is partnering with the Self Advocacy Association of New York State (SANYS) and Massachusetts Advocates Standing Strong (MASS), in consultation with the Harvard Law School Project on Disability (HPOD) to implement this project.

 This project tracks and analyzes transfer-of-rights rules across all 50 U.S. States, the District of Columbia, and Puerto Rico.
 This resource has been built by the Institute for Community Inclusion (ICI) at UMass Boston with information collected by researchers working at the Harvard Law School Project on Disability.

 Please note that this information is subject to change.
 ICI does not guarantee the accuracy of this information.
 This resource is intended to be used for general reference and does not constitute legal advice.
 If you wish to alert ICI about an inaccuracy or misstatement, please contact Daria Domin.

-Information is displayed in multiple formats and can be viewed by selecting a state on the map or from the State-Specific Transfer-of-Rights Rules section.
+Information is displayed in multiple formats.
+It can be viewed by selecting a State from the dropdown menu in the State-Specific Transfer-of-Rights Rules section.
 For a quick overview, users can click on a State on the map.
 Review these Frequently Asked Questions for answers to some general questions about the transfer of parental rights to students and guardianship alternatives.
-A glossary of terms will explain commonly used terms relating to the transfer of rights.
+A glossary of terms will explain commonly used terms relating to the transfer-of-rights.

 State-Specific Transfer-of-Rights Rules

 Here you can learn more about your State's transfer-of-rights rules, including statutes, regulations, policies, and case law.